Longparish, thatched cottages & River Test

 - In 100 metres go through a field boundary and the gap in the fence, to follow the path, at first right, then left, the latter bearing 210°.
 You have a hedgerow on your right-hand side as the path goes gently downhill to a dip, then starts to rise.
 Some 250 metres along this path, you pass an open barn on your right behind the hedge to come out to a junction with a gravel farm track.

 - [!]
-Turn right - following the direction of the footpath post – and in 20 metres, with a metal fieldgate ahead of you – and a pair of metal fieldgates at right angles to it [!] turn left to follow the direction of a footpath post, due south, along the right-hand edge of a field, with a post and wire fence on your right.
+Turn right - following the direction of the footpath post – and in 20 metres, with a metal fieldgate ahead of you – and a pair of metal fieldgates at right angles to it [!] turn left to follow the direction of a footpath post, due south, along the right-hand edge of a field, with a post and wire fence on your right, with treeline beyond, and a large open field on your left.

-- In 350 metres go through a metal kissing gate and down the ramps to your left, then right, to come out on to a farm track (Firgo Lane).
+- In 350 metres go through a metal kissing gate and turn left down an earthen ramp with wooden handrail, then right down the ramp, to come out on to a farm track (Firgo Lane).

 - Go under the bridge (to the disused railway) and keep ahead along the farm track, your direction due west, and in 150 metres you come out to the road, with Garden Cottage on your left-hand side.
 Turn left, to walk along the road.